 - Landscape Clippings

 Assess Your Recycling Potential

-A waste audit is the first step in setting up your waste reduction
+Conducting a waste audit is the first step in creating a waste reduction

 and recycling program.
-It tells you what types of waste you generate
+A waste audit will tell you what types of waste you generate

 and in what quantities, allowing you to target specific materials for